Acidanthera: Fragrant Flowers for Late Summer

 How to Plant Acidanthera

-As with most bulbs, acidanthera looks best when planted in groups of 10 or more.
-Fortunately, the bulbs are small and inexpensive, so that’s easy to do.
+As with most bulbs, acidanthera looks best when planted in groups of 7 or more.
+Fortunately, that’s easy to do because the bulbs are small and inexpensive.
+You can purchase two dozen bulbs for about $10.

 When planting directly in the garden, choose a location with well-drained soil and all-day sun.
 The corms will not grow in cold soil, so don’t be in a rush to plant.
 Wait until after the frost-free date for your area.